torinthiel/jenkins_casc_bootstrap/README.md

 Multiple configuration pieces possible, with user-defined priority, so it's possible to have several Jenkins instances that share a lot of configuration.

+Possible uses:

+* Cloning Jenkins instance with overriding e.g. notifications and agents, for testing upgrades
+* Several instances sharing some parts of common configuration, while having different tweaks in every configuration.

 Flow
 ----

 On startup, the bootstrap script connects to Vault.
-The Vault's URL, credentials and path within the vault are provided via environment variables/files, e.g. using [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
+The Vault's URL, credentials and path within the Vault are provided via environment variables/files, e.g. using [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
 From there the scripts get the SSH keys that are preconfigured into Jenkins as a Credential, and a